You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Dragon Bridge Ljubljana - Things to Do in Ljubljana

-Further down the river, you will want to check out Dragon Bridge, which as 4 ornate dragon scupltures at each end of the bridge.
-The level of detail on these dragons is impressive to see in it’s own right, and with the backdrop of the orange colored roofs of the Old Town, the dragons really stand out in a beautiful way.
+Further down the river, you will want to check out Dragon Bridge, which has 4 ornate dragon sculptures at each end of the bridge.
+The level of detail on these dragons is impressive to see in its own right, and with the backdrop of the orange colored roofs of the Old Town, the dragons really stand out beautifully.

 On the bridge, you will also see the years 1848 and 1888 written on the side of the bridge.
-This is to commemorate the 40 years of rule by Austrian emperor Franz Josef I of the Habsburg dynasty because at that time Ljubljana was part of the Austrian Empire.
+This was to commemorate 40 years of rule by Austrian Emperor Franz Josef I of the Habsburg dynasty because in the mid-1800s, Slovenia was part of the Austrian Empire.

 Ljubljana Central Market - Things to Do in Ljubljana